VincentOdiaka/marketing_analytics_and_strategies/README.md

 ### Exploratory Data Analysis
 Exploratory data analysis involves exploring the bank subscribed dataset to answer key questions such as:

   1. How impactful is age and marital status on the likelihood of subscribing to the term deposit?
   2. Does the type of job clients engage in influences their choice of subscribing to the term deposit?
   3. How impactful are the duration of calls on the choices made by potential clients to subscribe to the term deposit?
   4. What set of features bare more impact on the choice of clients in subscribing to the term deposits?

 ### Data Analysis
+Power Query Functionalities was used.

 ### Results/Findings